 Takes a code-word that determines the method of calculating the glass heat transfer and solar gain.
 This is a required keyword.

-GLASS-TYPE-CODE indicates that glass data will be selected from windows in the library SHADING-COEF indicates that the glass shading coefficient will be specified and the ASHRAE shading coefficient method will be used for the window solar-thermal calculation
+GLASS-TYPE-CODE indicates that glass data will be selected from windows in the library shading coefficient method will be used for the window solar-thermal calculation